syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 //Save the stream as a file in the device and invoke it for viewing Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Sample.docx", "application/msword", stream);

-//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
+//Download the helper files from the following link to save the stream as file and open the file for viewing in Xamarin platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}